OpenMedTech-Lab/OpenMedTech-Lab.github.io/README.md

 # OpenMedTech Lab

 Welcome to OpenMedTech Lab, where the worlds of open source technology and medical advancements converge to create innovative solutions.
-This repository serves as a collaborative space for developers, engineers, healthcare professionals, and enthusiasts passionate about shaping the future of medical technology.
+This Lab serves as a collaborative space for developers, engineers, healthcare professionals, and enthusiasts passionate about shaping the future of medical technology and support the world community.

 ## Table of Contents